 There were reports of arbitrary arrests and detentions.
 Authorities frequently singled out human rights activists, journalists, members of religious groups, ethnic minorities, and dissidents, as well as members of NGOs who interacted with foreigners.

 Pretrial Detention: In most cases the law permits detention of no more than two months, but in exceptional cases it may be extended to one year with approval of the prosecutor general.
 For minor crimes a much shorter investigation period applies.
 Authorities rarely exceeded legal limits for pretrial detention.
-In the past chronic corruption and cumbersome bureaucratic processes contributed to lengthy trial delays; however, the government’s anticorruption efforts and the establishment of the Academy of State Service to Improve State Employees’ Qualifications generally eliminated such delays.
 Forced confessions also played a part in the reduction of time in pretrial detention.
-Accused persons are entitled to challenge the court but were unlikely to do so due to fear of retribution.
+Accused persons are entitled to challenge the court but were unlikely to do so.

 Detainee’s Ability to Challenge Lawfulness of Detention before a Court: Persons arrested or detained are not entitled to challenge the legal basis or arbitrary nature of their detention while detained or obtain prompt release if unlawfully detained.
-There were no reports of prompt release or compensation of unlawfully detained persons.
 Persons arrested or detained unlawfully may seek reimbursement for damages following release.
 Law enforcement authorities found guilty of unlawful detention or arrest may be punished by demotion or suspension for five years, correctional labor service for up to two years, or imprisonment for up to eight years.

 e.
 Denial of Fair Public Trial